sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ## 5.6.Key Changeover

-Towards the end of each root or subCA's lifetime, a new CA signing key pair is commissioned and all subsequently issued Certificates and CRLs are signed with the new private signing key.
+Towards the end of each root or subCA's lifetime, a new CA signing Key Pair is commissioned and all subsequently issued Certificates and CRLs are signed with the new private signing key.
 Both keys may be concurrently active.
 The corresponding new CA Public Key Certificate is provided to Subscribers and relying parties through the delivery methods detailed below.

 Sectigo makes all its CA Root Certificates available in the Repository.